Build a blog with Bridgetown

 _components/reading_list.rb, and its template

-Then I filled out
+Then I fleshed out

-reading_list.rb to load my reading list and provide data for
+reading_list.rb to load my reading list and provide data for the template

 Thanks to a tip (one of many) from the Bridgetown creators on the Discord server, I realized my Ruby component had way too much logic in it which should be separated out into a plugin.
 So I dove into the docs on plugins and moved nearly all of my component’s code into a plugin.